Why do you get stains on teeth (how do they get there) and what are your treatment options?

 • Dental Trauma: Unforeseen accidents, such as falls, vehicular mishaps, or sports-related injuries, can introduce trauma that causes teeth staining.

-• The Passage of Time: The aging process unveils a natural transformation.
-Thinning tooth enamel reveals the yellowish dentin underneath, lending a slightly darker appearance to aging teeth.
+• The Passing of Time: The ageing process unveils a natural transformation.
+Thinning tooth enamel reveals the yellowish dentin underneath, lending a slightly darker appearance to ageing teeth.

-• Dental Procedures: Some dental materials, like silver amalgam used in fillings, can cast a grayish shadow on teeth.
-Additionally, teeth staining of the tooth's surface alongside the tooth-colored fillings can stain post-root canal therapy.
+• Dental Procedures: Some dental materials, like silver amalgam used in fillings, can cast a greyish shadow on teeth.
+Additionally, teeth staining of the tooth's surface alongside the tooth-coloured fillings can stain post-root canal therapy.

-• Health Conditions: Certain diseases, ranging from liver conditions to eating disorders, can cause teeth discoloration, manifesting as a reflection of underlying health.
+• Health Conditions: Certain diseases, ranging from liver conditions to eating disorders, can cause teeth discolouration, manifesting as a reflection of underlying health.

-• Medication Effects: Some medications, notably specific antihistamines and hypertension drugs, are accomplices in teeth discoloration.
+• Medication Effects: Some medications, notably specific antihistamines and hypertension drugs, are accomplices in teeth discolouration.
 Childhood exposure to antibiotics like tetracycline or doxycycline can also leave lasting marks.

-• Cancer Treatment Impacts: The rigorous battle against cancer, including chemotherapy and head-neck radiation therapy, can unintentionally cause tooth discoloration as a side effect due to decreased saliva production.
+• Cancer Treatment Impacts: The rigorous battle against cancer, including chemotherapy and head-neck radiation therapy, can unintentionally cause tooth discolouration as a side effect due to decreased saliva production.

 In the pursuit of preserving and restoring the brilliance of our smiles, understanding the array of causes that orchestrate tooth discoloration is the first step toward informed oral care decisions.